andac-demir/ParticleSwarmOptimization/README.md

 One way to avoid premature convergence to a local optimum is:
 **Multi-swarm optimization**!

-**EXPLORATION** -> A diversification method that explores the broader search space and finds the best swarm position.
+**Exploration** -> A diversification method that explores the broader search space and finds the best swarm position.
-**EXPLOITATION** -> Finding local optima in one swarm position.
+**Exploitation** -> Finding local optima in one swarm position.

 ## Multi-Swarm Optimization: